moleculer-go/cqrs/README.md

 ## Aggregates

-Aggregates are database tables.
-Simple as that.
-They store the "calculated values" or the "state of the system" :)
+Aggregates are database tables, elastic search indexes and etc. Simple as that.
+They store the "calculated values" or the "current state of the system" :)
 Basically there are never queries on events.
-Events are dispatched and any moleculer service can listen to the them.
+Events are dispatched and any moleculer services listen to the them.
 Aggregates have an api to map event -> transformation -> aggregate action
 ```go
  propertiesAggregate.On("property.created").Create("property.transformProperty"),